lifepillar/awesome-data-not-collected-ios/Readme.md

 - **Why does this list exist?**

 Because I couldn't find a similar list anywhere.
 And it is not possible to search the App Store based on privacy criteria.
-And because most of the apps in the world should fall in this category—but, alas, they are only a scant minority, so this list will never be too hard to maintain (although we wish it eventually will, especially because of apps for young people: games and education apps).
+And because most of the apps in the world should fall into the «data not collected» category—but, alas, they are only a scant minority, so this list will never be too hard to maintain (although I wish it eventually will, especially full with games and education apps).

 - **Apple is collecting your data anyway: isn't this effort a contradiction and a waste of time?**

 Answering this would require more words than I wish to spend for a FAQ.
-It is a legitimate question, though, for which you are encouraged to find an answer yourself.
+It is a legitimate question, though, for which you are encouraged to find an answer by yourself.

 - **How do you decide whether an app can appear in this list?**